JdavisBro/chicory-speedrun-mod/INSTALL.md

 (Version .50 and .55 currently available)

-Download the mac version of Chicory:
+Download the mac version of Chicory: ---> (this is required even for windows) <---

 Open steam console by pressing ctrl + r and typing `steam://open/console`